codefresh-io/docs.codefresh.io/_docs/runtime/installation.md

   * The IP address or host name of the ingress controller component.
     * CLI wizard: Automatically selects and displays the host, either from the cluster or the ingress controller associated with the **Ingress class**.
     * Silent install: Add the `--ingress-host` flag.
 If a value is not provided, takes the host from the ingress controller associated with the **Ingress class**.
+  > Important: For AWS ALB, the ingress host is created post-installation.
+However, when prompted, add the domain name you will create in `Route 53` as the ingress host.
+For example,

  * If the ingress host does not have a valid SSL certificate, you can continue with the installation in insecure mode, which disables certificate validation.
     * CLI wizard: Prompts you to confirm continuing with the installation in insecure mode.
     * Silent install: To continue with the installation in insecure mode, add the `--insecure-ingress-host` flag.

 **Ingress resources**
   If you have a different routing service (not NGINX), bypass installing ingress resources with the `--skip-ingress` flag.
-  In this case, after completing the installation, manually configure the following:
+  In this case, after completing the installation, manually configure the cluster's routing service, and create and register Git integrations.
+See [Post-installation configuration](#post-installation-configuration) later on in this article.
-  * Cluster's routing service with path to `'/app-proxy'` and `'/webhooks/<RUNTIME-NAME>/push-github'`.
-  * Create and register Git integrations using the commands:
-    `cf integration git add default --runtime <RUNTIME-NAME> --api-url <API-URL>`
-    `cf integration git register default --runtime <RUNTIME-NAME> --token <RUNTIME-AUTHENTICATION-TOKEN>`

 **Insecure flag**
    For _on-premises installations_, if the Ingress controller does not have a valid SSL certificate, to continue with the installation, add the `--insecure` flag to the installation command.